kwoolter/DungeonOfCards/README.md

 * Block -  physical or magical
 * Unblockable - the attack is unblockable
 * Quick - a quick attack goes ahead of the enemy's turn
-* Healing - The player is healied
+* Healing - The player is healed
 * Dealing - the player receives or loses cards in their hand

 The `BattleCard.generate(n)` method will generate a random card with `n` features added.